 RSO members must follow specific procedures in order to utilize their funds.

-- Submit the online Pcard Request Form to obtain an OSL Purchasing Card to use for expenditures.*
+- Submit the online Pcard Request Form a minimum of two business days in advance to obtain an OSL Purchasing Card to use for expenditures.*

 - Once submitted, you will receive an automated response via email that you have submitted your form.